1nfocalypse/Autonomous-Vehicle-Controller/README.md

 feasible and meaningful path to a target speed, then hold it, in a manner that avoids extreme acceleration that would likely be harsh on the users.

 ## Paper
-The redacted paper for this project can be found in the file "Pred-Velo-Mdl-Ctrl-AVs-REDACTED-1-1-1.pdf".
+The redacted paper for this project can be found [here](Pred-Velo-Mdl-Ctrl-AVs-REDACTED-1-1-1.pdf).
 An unredacted copy can be made available on request.
 Contact information for such requests can be found on my website, as linked on my profile.

 ## Further Problems